core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Transport-Independent Message Information  ### {#sssec-transport-independent-encoding}

-For both the parameters 'ph_req' and 'last_notif' in the informative response, the value of the CBOR byte string is the concatenation of the following components, in the order specified below.
+For both the parameters 'ph_req' and 'last_notif' in the informative response, the value of the CBOR byte string is the concatenation of the following components defined in {{Section 3 of RFC7252}}, in the order specified below.

 When defining the value of each component, "CoAP message" refers to the phantom observation request for the 'ph_req' parameter and to the corresponding latest multicast notification for the 'last_notif' parameter.